Azure/azure-powershell/src/MySql/docs/New-AzMySqlReplica.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-INPUTOBJECT <IServer>: The source server object to create replica from.
+MASTER <IServer>: The source server object to create replica from.
   - `Location <String>`: The location the resource resides in.
   - `[Tag <ITrackedResourceTags>]`: Application-specific metadata in the form of key-value pairs.
     - `[(Any) <String>]`: This indicates any property can be added to this object.